Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand when and how a contract may be lawfully terminated and to apply this knowledge to client or scenario-based questions.
-In your revision, focus on knowing:
+For SQE2, you are required to understand when and how a contract may be lawfully terminated and to apply this knowledge to client or scenario-based questions, with a focus on the following syllabus points:

-• frustration and its practical and legal consequences
+- frustration and its practical and legal consequences, including interaction with force majeure clauses

-• the effects of termination on rights and liabilities, including accrued and future obligations
+- the effects of termination on rights and liabilities, including accrued and future obligations, and statutory adjustments under the Law Reform (Frustrated Contracts) Act 1943

 Test Your Knowledge